Protect yourself from ticks with these simple tricks - Breaking Latest News

 The days are getting longer and people are drawn back outside into nature.
 Unfortunately, there are also annoying ticks lurking there, whose bite can be quite dangerous.
-We will show you which protective measures and home remedies you can use to prevent a tick bite.
+We will show you the simple protective measures and home remedies you can use to prevent a tick bite.

 As small as the animals are, the effect of a tick can be as big: Anyone bitten by a tick has to remove it with tick tweezers – in the hope that no dangerous diseases such as TBE or Lyme disease have been transmitted.
 To prevent the bite from happening in the first place, you can prevent it with the right protection.